 About the Author

-Martha Heller, a prominent influencer in the IT leadership segment.
-She is the founder of the CIO magazine.
+Martha Heller, a prominent influencer in the IT leadership segment, is the founder of the CIO magazine.

 2. The Digital Transformation Playbook: Rethink Your Business for the Digital Age

-Business and IT leaders who are looking for ways to understand the digital transformation in the modern business organization.
+Business and IT leaders who are looking for ways to understand digital transformation in modern business organizations.

-This book provides a contrast between business practices and decision making in organizations before and after the prevalence of Internet or digital technologies.
+This book provides a contrast between business practices and decision-making in organizations before and after the prevalence of the Internet or digital technologies.
 It displays the ways that organizations leverage data as a strategic asset and describes how innovation is introduced on a small scale and expanded rapidly and the importance of agility and adaptability.

 About the Author